splunk/splunk-connect-for-syslog/docs/architecture.md

 The syslogd daemon optimally uses UDP for log forwarding to reduce overhead.
 This is because UDP's streaming method does not require the overhead of establishing a network session.
 UDP also reduces network load on the network stream with no required receipt verification or window adjustment.

-TCP uses acknowledgements (ACKS) to avoid data loss, however, loss can still occur when:
+TCP uses Acknowledgement Signals (ACKS) to avoid data loss, however, loss can still occur when:

 * The TCP session is closed: Events published while the system is creating a new session are lost.
-(Closed Window Case)
-* The remote side is busy and cannot acknowledge fast enough: Events are lost due to a full local buffer.
+* The remote side is busy and cannot send an acknowledgement signal fast enough: Events are lost due to a full local buffer.
-* A single acknowledgement is lost by the network and the client closes the connection: Local and remote buffer are lost.
+* A single acknowledgement signal is lost by the network and the client closes the connection: Local and remote buffer are lost.
 * The remote server restarts for any reason: Local buffer is lost.
 * The remote server restarts without closing the connection: Local buffer plus timeout time are lost.
 * The client side restarts without closing the connection.